Iglesia ni Cristo: Reception from other religions and denominations

 Christ's Commission Fellowship (CCF) member Yvette Espiritu shared in a 2016 testimony how she left the INC despite her family having positions in the church, and how her life changed with CCF as she "experienced a loving God."
 Espiritu also professed that she has never opened the Bible as an INC member since it was discouraged by the church.
 According to her, the INC cultivated fear in members like her by instilling the concept of an angry and transactional God who punishes disobedience.

 In 2019, Mormon apologist Edward K. Watson criticized the "juvenile level" and "outright lying" of INC doctrine, which taught that Jesus Christ and the Holy Spirit are not considered God, although the church itself was supposed to be called the "Church of Christ", and the "effortless" switching of Bible translations to support their ideology.
 He also labeled INC members as "mindless zombies" since the church dictated who to vote, imposed public shunning and humiliation of disciplined or former members, and discouraged its members from conducting independent Bible study.
 Despite the INC harping the term "magsuri" or analyze/research during its evangelism campaigns, Watson shared how bullying and intimidation became the tactic for INC ministers and members against those who do try to analyze or research their beliefs and values.
 Notwithstanding the controlling nature of the church and its violation of basic human rights, Watson observed that the INC is particularly successful among Filipinos (but a failure among non-Filipinos) because "it satisfied the Filipino need for cultural pride and their desire for social harmony."
 According to him, INC members like hearing that they are "special and better than the rest."
 However, he also noted that financial stability is the top concern of all INC families, making it difficult for them to leave the church, especially those who rely on church subsidies for daily living and economic security, such as INC ministers themselves.

+In 2021, The Bereans Apologetics Research Ministry outright observed that "the Iglesia Ni Cristo is not a Christian church but a religious organization that continues to attack Christianity’s fundamentals, most notably the divinity of the Lord Jesus Christ and salvation doctrine."
+It also regarded the church as a "cult" confused with the meaning of religion which presented the following contradiction: while it rejects the deity of Christ, the INC official publication Pasugo contained frequent quotations from Trinitarian theologians and scholars.
+To witness to INC members, The Bereans Apologetics Research Ministry suggested various approaches such as using the context of the Bible verses being cited to avoid misquotations, providing questions that require critical thinking, and avoiding trivial or peripheral beliefs which do not contribute to learning the core values of Christianity.